copperdogma/next-authjs-psql-base-template/scratchpad.md

 ## Caveats For AI analysis:

 - Placeholders: These are intentional.
 Because this is a base project I plan to install a plugin that leads the user through customizing it for their uses and replacing those placeholders.
 Igore them for now.
-- Outdated Project Documentation: It's currently outdated as it's going to get updated all at once at the end of the project.
-Just ignore the docs for now.
-The CODE-level documention should be 100% accurate, though.
 - Redundant Cursor Rules: Just ignore them.
 They're mind to deal with.
 - We have strict eslinting rules for code complexity/length/etc. So don't suggest anything that would violate those rules.